wmtech-1/GDPR_Helper_JS/README.md

 ## The Helper JavaScript:

-+ Implements all functions, such as getConsentData and getVendorConsents, which are detailed in the IAB Consent Management
-+ Provider JavaScript API.
++ Implements all functions, such as getConsentData and getVendorConsents, which are detailed in the IAB Consent Management Provider JavaScript API.
-+ Relies on IAB's vendor list to construct the string.
++ Relies on IAB's vendor list to construct the consent string.
 + Requires that publishers install it on every page.
-+ Will be available in Open Source (github).
-+ Works with any client (e.g., OpenWrap) that integrates with IAB's Consent Management Framework.
++ Works with any client (e.g., PubMatic's OpenWrap) that integrates with IAB's Consent Management Framework.

 ## Important Notes
 + By using the Helper JavaScript, you confirm that you have obtained required consents from end users.